sketch-hq/SketchAPI/docs/pages/plugins-debug-plugin.md

   }
 ```

-> **Note:** Use wildcard action handlers for development and debugging only as they impact Sketch' performance negatively.
+> **Note:** Use wildcard action handlers for development and debugging only as they impact Sketch’s performance negatively.